alfrix/docs/docs/library/beetle_psx_hw.md

 After that, you can load the `foo.m3u` file in RetroArch with the Beetle PSX HW core.

-Here's another m3u example done with Valkryie Profile
+Here's a m3u example done with Valkryie Profile

 ![](images\Cores\beetle_psx_hw\m3u.png)